Tony de Ryk, The boss, creative genius & ceremony expert

-He and his wife Jenn are best friends who enjoy spending time together both in life and as business partners.
 Tony is a happily married guy to Jennifer for over 16 years.
-He is a 3rd degree member of the Knights of Columbus # 3305 Essex and is a member of Holy Name Church in Essex.
-He is the star third baseman for the exciting Lifeteen Baseball Team.
-If fact, he has turned down several offers to go professional because of his dedication to Maidstone Baseball.
-Tony loves a microphone - so please keep them hidden from his view.
+He is a 3rd degree member of the Knights of Columbus # 3305 Essex and is a member of Holy Name Parish in Essex.
+He was the former star third baseman for the exciting Lifeteen Baseball Team.
+In fact, he turned down several offers to go professional because of his dedication to Maidstone Baseball.

 Mrs. Jennifer de Ryk B.Sc, The REAL BOSS & Co-Owner

 Jenn is a graduate of the University of Waterloo and a former massage therapist and Kinesiologist with the Chatham-Kent Health Alliance.
 Not only is she a great mom but she is also studying to be a Registered Holistic Nutritionist.
 Jenn is a super cook and prepares all of our baked goods for visitations and funerals.
 She is the co-chair of the SAC at St. Mary's School in Maidstone.
 Even though she turned 40 recently she doesn't look a day over 22.
 Jenn is the brains of the operation - clearly!

 Mrs. Ann Perry R.N., Funeral Assistant & Most Improved

 Ann is the daughter of Stewart Kennedy who founded our funeral home in 1938.
 She is married to Geoff and they continue to reside in Essex.
 Ann has been caught twice wearing two different shoes and we always take a photo so we can make fun of her.
 Both Ann and Geoff worked very hard to revitalize the company after Stew passed.
 From 1999 to 2009 they doubled the amount of families being served on an annual basis.
-WOW!
+Ann is super!